 Once you reach Lincoln City, the drive off Hwy 101 is about 30 minutes.
 If you have plenty of time before check-in, you may want to take advantage of the opportunity to enjoy the ocean or explore local attractions.
 In recent years, traffic on the camp road has increased.
 With visitors to the Falls Trail, folks out fishing or hunting; forestry workers coming and going, etc., you should expect to meet other vehicles, including logging trucks.
 Please use caution and consider sharing the ride.
 Carpooling reduces traffic, saves resources and alleviates the parking load.
 Keep in mind that though it is only a 10 mile drive from Hwy 101, but takes 30 minutes.
 We do our best to keep the road clear, but it is not unusual to find fallen branches or trees.
 At about 4 miles out, you will lose cell service.
 To preserve the battery, turn off your phone.
 There is no cell or internet service at camp.

+The speed limit entering camp is 10mph.
 Once you arrive and unload, park in designated areas.
 Guests, especially children, play in front of the lodge and frequently cross the road.
 There should be adequate spaces, even for large groups, as long as people park in an organized and thoughtful manner.

 GENERATOR: DCC is “off the grid.”
 Power comes from a diesel generator which provides lights, heat, etc. When it’s off, it’s DARK!
 We do have a back-up battery pack that illuminates emergency exit signs, the kitchen and the two main floor handicap-accessible rooms.
 Fuel costs are high.
 In order to keep DCC affordable, we strive to minimize use of the generator and propane.
 If your schedule allows, consider having the generator off during a few day-time hours during your stay.

 WHAT TO BRING: